Why is this low-traffic email list so important?

 Indigenous sites get saved when the public finds out about the short windows of opportunity that are afforded to provide formal governmental input.

-Now, we can counter this with technology.
+We can counter this with technology.

 When the Massachusetts Environmental Policy Act (MEPA) office opened its formal review of the MassDOT project in Northampton that would destroy a 10,000 year old village site, the public was only given two weeks to participate.
-And nobody even knew about this public involvement period and feedback Zoom.
-Our email list of 50,000 ready-to-go supporters was a game-changer.
+Nobody even knew about the public involvement period.

 It worked.
 We won.
 Together with the Aquinnah Wampanoag and Narragansett tribes who were actively petitioning the federal government, we saved the site.